What is Shotgun Fit | Shotgun Tips with Gil Ash

 What are the three main dimensions of shotgun fit?

 The three most common dimensions of shotgun fit are length of pull, drop at comb, and cast.
-These measurements ensure the shotgun aligns correctly with the shooter's eye and body for optimal accuracy.
+These measurements are crucial for ensuring the shotgun aligns correctly with the shooter's eye and body for optimal accuracy and comfort.

-How do you measure the length of pull on a shotgun?
+How do you measure the correct length of pull for a shotgun?

-Measure length of pull by checking the gap between your thumb knuckle and your nose when shouldering the gun.
-An ideal gap is typically 1.5 to 2.5 finger widths.
+To measure length of pull, Gil Ash recommends checking the gap between your thumb knuckle and your nose when shouldering the gun.
+An ideal gap is between 1.5 to 2.5 finger widths, ensuring a consistent and comfortable fit.

 What is 'cast' in shotgun fitting?

-Cast refers to the lateral bend in the shotgun stock, designed to align the shooter's eye with the rib.
-'Cast off' is for right-handed shooters, and 'cast on' is for left-handed shooters.
+Cast refers to the lateral bend in a shotgun stock, designed to align the shooter's eye with the rib.
+'Cast off' is for right-handed shooters, moving the stock away from the face, while 'cast on' is for left-handed shooters, moving it towards the face.

-Why is a consistent gun mount important for shotgun fit?
+Why is a consistent gun mount important for shotgun fitting?

 More Training & Techniques Videos You Might Like